Our commitment

 - Alt text enforced at the database level.
 Photos cannot be uploaded without descriptive alt text.
 This is a hard constraint, not a suggestion.

 - Contrast-safe text over images.
-Hero sections use gradient overlays and CSS text shadows to guarantee readability regardless of the background image.
+Hero sections use gradient overlays and CSS text shadows to keep text readable over any background image.

 - Accessible booking forms.
 Every form field has a visible label (not placeholder-only).
 Required fields are marked.
 Error messages identify the problem and suggest a fix.
 Form state is preserved on error.